hagbard/phone-number-classifier/client-api/README.md

 ## Defining Your Metadata

 Once you have determined the API you want to expose, you need to write a metadata configuration file from which the metadata is generated.

 Metadata is generated using code in the `offline-tools` artifact, and requires a simple configuration file.
 The configuration file should:

 1. Enable any optional "base" metadata needed by you API.
-    * E.g. Enabling the `REGION` metadata if you wish to be able to classify phone numbers according to their CLDR region code.
+    * E.g. Enabling the `REGION` classifier, so you can determine the CLDR region code for phone numbers.
-2. Enable any parsing or formatting data needed by your API.
+2. Enable parsing or formatting data needed by your API.
 3. Define any custom classifier types for your API.
     * E.g. Defining custom types as combinations of existing base types.
     * This is how you can mimic the types present in Libphonenumber.
+4. Specify the degree to which metadata should be simplified.
+    * This increases false positive matches for numbers but can greatly reduce metadata size.

 ## Building a Custom Classifier